Blockchain-Technology-Lab/consensus-decentralization/README.md

 - a time period in the form `yyyy-mm-dd`, e.g., '2022' for the year 2022, '2022-11' for the month November 2022,  '2022-11-12' for the year 12 November 2022,
 and returns a dictionary of the form `{'<entity name>': <number of resources>}` and outputs a csv file of mapped data (see above `Mapping`).

-In the script `process.py`, import the newly created `process` function and assign it to the project's name in the dictionary `mapping_dict`.
+In the script `analyze.py`, import the newly created `process` function and assign it to the project's name in the dictionary `ledger_mapping`.

 To analyze a csv of mapped data using an existing metric, run `python <metric_name>.py <path_to_mapped_data_file>.csv`.

-To add a new analyzer, create a relevant script in `analyzers` and import the analyzer function in the scripts `process.py` and `analyze.py`.
+To add a new analyzer, create a relevant script in `analyzers` and import the analyzer function in the script `analyze.py`.

 ## Example data